PaulSolt/SwiftUI-Tutorials/6_SwiftUI_LogInPage_Customized/README.md

 # 2024-07-16 SwiftUI Login Page Polish - TextField Customization

-## Problem: Padding is not tappable around TextField and SecureField
+## Enable Focus on SwiftUI TextField and SecureField

 Use: FocusState to set the focused UI element when tapping near a TextField.